-Philippine consular officials in a foreign country shall be authorized by the Secretary to issue, deny, or cancel a passport in the area of jurisdiction of the Foreign Service Post in accordance with the provisions of this Act.
+Philippine consular officials in a foreign country shall be authorized by the Secretary to issue, verify, deny, or revoke a passport in the area of jurisdiction of the Foreign Service Post in accordance with the provisions of this Act.

-In the interest of national security, public safety, and public health, and in accordance with Sections 4 and 9 of this Act, the Secretary or any of the authorized consular officials may, deny issuance of a passport or cancel a passport: Provided, however, That such act shall not mean a loss of, or a doubt on, the person's citizenship: Provided, further, That the issuance of a passport may not be denied if the safety and interest of the Filipino citizen are at stake: Provided, finally, That denial or cancellation of a passport shall not prevent the issuance of an Emergency Travel Document.
+In the interest of national security, public safety, and public health, the Secretary or any of the authorized consular officials may, after due hearing and in their proper discretion, deny issuance of a passport or revoke a passport: Provided, however, That such act shall not mean a loss of or a doubt on the person's citizenship: Provided, further, That the issuance of a passport may not be denied if the safety and interest of the Filipino citizen are at stake: Provided, finally, That denial or revocation of a passport shall not prevent the issuance of an Emergency Travel Document.

-SEC.
+Sec.
 5. Requirements for the Issuance of a Passport. - The Secretary, or a duly authorized consular official, shall issue a passport to an applicant who is a Filipino citizen and who has complied with the following requirements: